 - The subdural space is the space between the dura mater and the arachnoid mater.

-- The subarachnoid space is the space between the arachnoid mater and pia mater.
+- The subarachnoid space is the space between the arachnoid mater and the pia mater.

 What is a subdural haematoma and what causes it?